pw4rn3r/ECE382/labs/lab3/index.md

 Next, describe specifically what happens in each of the five subsequent lines of code above.
 Line 4 has been done for you as an example. <br>

-Line 3:
+Line 3: <br>
-Line 4: The UCSSEL_2 setting for the UCB0CTL1 register has been chosen, selecting the SMCLK (sub-main clock) as the bit rate source clock for when the MSP 430 is in master mode.
+Line 4: The UCSSEL_2 setting for the UCB0CTL1 register has been chosen, selecting the SMCLK (sub-main clock) as the bit rate source clock for when the MSP 430 is in master mode. <br>
 Line 5: <br>
 Line 6: <br>
 Line 7: <br>